automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Diceratops.md

 # Diceratops
-## Description: Was this two-horned dinosaur really a specimen of Triceratops?
+## Was this two-horned dinosaur really a specimen of Triceratops?